Silverfish

 Facts & Information

-Silverfish (Lepisma saccharina) with fish-like scales, are often known to destroy our books and clothes.
-Let us learn about their behavior, lifecycle, and interesting facts about silverfish.
+Let us learn about their behaviour, lifecycle, and interesting facts about silverfish.

 What are Silverfish & What they do